raganwald/raganwald.github.com/index.md

 I am guided by my beliefs that:

 - All software is social software: I believe that to thrive, software must become the load-bearing source of truth for a critical process.
-- Improving productivity is the [faster horses] of enterprise software: I believe that a tool that doesn't change the way customers think about their work isn't worth building.<sup id="fnref:perlisism" role="doc-noteref"><a href="#fn:perlisism" class="footnote" rel="footnote">4</a></sup>
+- Improving productivity is building [faster horses]: I believe that a tool that doesn't change the way customers think about their work isn't worth building.<sup id="fnref:perlisism" role="doc-noteref"><a href="#fn:perlisism" class="footnote" rel="footnote">4</a></sup>

 [faster horses]: https://hbr.org/2011/08/henry-ford-never-said-the-fast